stefnotch/starboard-mathlive/README.md

 todo: alternative smart superscript: typing a plus or minus should jump out of the superscript
 todo: mathlive should automatically place/make big brackets
 todo: mathlive highlighting behaviour?
+todo: don't bother with pyodide for now, instead focus on putting the maths editor on steroids

 Import/export plugin
 https://discord.com/channels/818559380827144253/818559381398487052/838187388362424331